Recommended Global Materials Science Conferences

-Conference Series LLC is proud to announce the 8th International conference on Polymer Science and Engineering, after the grand success of Polymer Science 2017, which is to be held during October 15-16, 2018 at Las Vegas, USA.
+Conference Series is proud to announce the 8th International conference on Polymer Science and Engineering, after the grand success of Polymer Science 2017, which is to be held during October 15-16, 2018 at Las Vegas, USA.

 On the occasion of huge gathering, Organizing Committee invites participants from all over the globe to take part in this annual conference with the theme “Applications and Characterization of Polymers Vs Biopolymers: A Global Debate”.
 Polymer Science 2018 aims at blooming up with new innovative ideas and new technologies amongst the professionals, industrialists and students from research areas of Material Science, Polymer Science, Nanotechnology, Chemistry and Physics to share their recent innovations and applications in various fields and indulge in interactive discussions and technical sessions at the event.
 The Conference will also have a space for companies and/or institutions to present their services, products, innovations and research results.

 Polymer Science 2018 is the exemplary meeting for the polymer researchers and students where you can discuss and learn new strategies that are happening in the world.
 And we assure you that, Polymer Science 2018 will be the optimum place to meet the Eminent Researchers of Polymer Science and Las Vegas is the populous tourist place where you can give your family a wonderful tourism experience.

 This year the Organizing committee has planned of conducting the conference in an innovative way.
 As per the theme of Polymer Science 2018, apart from discussion about the ingenious ideas and advancement of new technologies, there will be a session of debate about the Polymer and Biopolymer where discussion will be done to know that which is the more environment friendly and should be more advanced in order to lead for the betterment of mankind and also environment.